codeforboston/urban-league-heat-pump-accelerator/frontend/front/docker-builds/README.md

-From Randy DAbbraccio 7.1.2023
+From Randy DAbbraccio 7.16.2023
 ###

-There are two options here: A)run the provided Docker container or B) Build a new frontend and build a new Docker container.

-For A)

-Docker needs to installed and working.

-Goto /frontend/front/docker-builds folder in the terminal

-Run 'docker load < cfb-frontend-1.tar'.
-Success should message ~loading layers and something like 'Loaded image: cfb-frontend-1:latest'

-Run container with 'docker run -p 3001:80 cfb-frontend-1'

-See if it runs in your browser as 'localhost:3001'

-###

-For B)

-This is for a Linux system thus far and Docker, Node.js, and Yarn (package manager) will need to be installed prior.
+!
+This is for a Linux system thus far!
+Docker, Node.js, and Yarn (package manager) will need to be installed prior.

 Steps:

 Git a new repo of the project or use your finished local code

-Goto /frontent/front and run 'yarn install' (if newly downloaded)
+Goto /frontend/front and run 'yarn install' (if newly downloaded)

-Run 'npm run build' to make a production version

-Goto new /build folder
+Goto .../frontend/front/docker-builds folder

-Move the Dockerfile from this folder '/docker-builds into the new /front/build folder

-Run command 'docker build .' in the /front/build folder where the Dockerfile is located

-It should return a message like : 'Successfully built b38edc2a3e'.
-Note the IMAGE ID e.g. b38edc2a3e

-Run command 'docker run -p 3001:80 b38edc2a3e' with your newly built IMAGE ID.
+Run file with './build_start.sh'  (this was written in Linux using BASH shell and needs 'execute' permission).
+It should create a new production build using npm, then create a new Docker container and run it.

 Open browser with 'localhost:3001' and it should come up.
 Make sure your backend server is up too :)

 ###